opendocsg/slw-judgments-backfill/2010_SGHC_196/report.md

 _Criminal law_

 [LawNet Editorial Note: The appeal to this decision in Criminal Appeal No 14 of 2010 was allowed by the Court of Appeal on 6 March 2012.
-See [2012] SGCA 19.]
+See <span class="citation">[2012] SGCA 19</span>.]

 9 July 2010 Judgment reserved.